Spring Training Trip 2010

 Peter Kozma, came to the plate.
 Kozma’s

-hometown is a few miles north of Tulsa, so the local boy always gets a
+Tulsa, so the local boy always gets a

 few cheers.
 Kozma singled.